 Japan Forum Advisory Board

 Professor (Emeritus), Department of Political Science, University of Michigan

 June Teufel Dreyer

 Professor, Department of Political Science, University of Miami

 William H. Bonsall Professor of Japanese History (Emeritus), Department of History, Stanford University

 Professor of Political Science, Department of Political Science, University of California-Berkeley

 Founding President, The National Bureau of Asian Research

-Professor of History and East Asian Studies, University of Washington
+Henry M. Jackson Professor of History and Asian Studies, The Henry M. Jackson School of International Studies, University of Washington